ax1/electrocomms/README.md

 To display help: `./electrocomms`

-To start the server: `./electrocomms 8080` (In the first run, an new pair of keys is generated automatically)
+To start the server: `./electrocomms 8080` (In the first run, a new pair of keys is generated automatically)

 To start the client: `./electrocomms 127.0.0.1 8080`